 Alzheimer's Reading Room

-What happens here is the caregiver feels violated.
+What happens - in this situation - the caregiver feels violated.
 Violated because the patient makes the caregiver feel like a fool.

-In other words, when the patient turns all of a sudden very nice to an outsider (or even a family member)
+In other words, when the patient turns all of a sudden very nice to an outsider (usually a family member, a caller, or even the doctor).

 the caregiver feels like no one can really understand how they feel;